cytochrome/xmonad-multi-resize-cols/README.md

 ========================

-MultiResizableColumns is Layout Module of XMonad.which has features of MultiColumns and ResizableTiles.
+MultiResizableColumns, which has features of MultiColumns and ResizableTiles, is Layout Module for XMonad.

-heres my configuration-file (-xmonad.hs-) as Usage/Examples
+Here's my configuration-file (-xmonad.hs-) (as Usage/Examples :p)

 ---